-Would you rather have 100 Amazon reviews that you paid for or 100 people talking about your book?
+Would you rather have 100 reviews that you paid for or 100 people talking about your book?
 I assume the latter.
 The 100 reviews are not invaluable though.
 They are what the book Contagious calls “Social Proof” and impact conversion rate very positively.

-Launching a book is very similar to launching a business.
+From that perspective launching a book is very similar to launching a business.
 In the book Why Startups Fail, the author defines startups as: underfunded entities that try to turn a profit before running out of resources.
 If you agree, then you need to be efficient with your marketing budget.
-We think the strategies in this post will help drive top line revenue and brand lift and get you closer to profit without draining precious resources from your book launch (aka startup).
+We think the strategies in this post will help drive top line revenue, brand lift and get you closer to profit without draining precious resources from your book launch (aka startup).

-Imagine for a moment that you are the influencer and receive a book you’ve never read from an author you’ve never heard of.
-It is reasonable to need inspiration in order to post about it.
+Imagine for a moment that you are an influencer and receive a book you’ve never read from an author you’ve never heard of.
+It’s reasonable to need inspiration in order to post about it.
 Especially if you’re expected to post about this for free!

-There should definitely be a brief about the book in the print out.
-If they don't want to read it, they’ll still need to say something about it to their followers.
 We hope to see the influencer give these books away for free to their followers.
 And why wouldn't they, we've made it so easy!
-This method is taking what could have been a potentially forgettable gift in the mail that would be challenging to make interesting and making it an exciting giveaway where they get to give value to their audience!
+This method takes what could have been a potentially uninteresting forgettable gift in the mail and makes it an exciting giveaway where they get to give value to their audience!
 This kind of reciprocity is what the book Influence discusses and this kind of virality creation is what Jonah Berger talks about in his book Contagious.

-Now if you want to make it even better, throw $50 in each book.
-Even if you do, marketing efficiency for the gifting process rather than paid promotion is so much better that you'll be way ahead even if you put $100 in each book. $500 in each book and I bet you get an even better cost per click.
-Either way give the influencer a 50% off code for 7 days or something for those who enter but don't win.
+Now if you want to make it even better, throw $50 cash in each book.
+If you agree marketing efficiency for the gifting process rather than paid promotion is better, you'll be way ahead even if you put $100 in each book. $500 in each book and I bet you get an even better cost per click.
+Either way give the influencer a 50% off code for 7 days for those who enter to win the book but don't.

 This idea is actionable, fast to implement, & cost effective.
 And most importantly, different.
 You need to create a buzz by getting your book into the hands of readers.
 Give it a try and watch your online word of mouth grow.

-Another idea is to turn regular people into influencers through comments.
-In the book The Long Tail there is an amazing example of what can happen if you piggy back your book on the success of another.
+You can turn regular people into influencers through comments.
+Let me explain… In the book The Long Tail there is an amazing example of what can happen if you piggy back your book on the success of another.
 When the book Into Thin Air came out it was a smash hit.
 Sales skyrocketed and as people read it they wanted more books on the same subject, so readers began recommending a relatively unknown book from the past: Touching The Void.
 Readers were recommending them as a pair.
 Book stores even began to stock both and place them next to each other!
 This all started through online word of mouth.
 You can create this too!

-The plan here is to write reviews on a popular comparable book's page on GoodReads or various other book review platforms (like our site 🙂).
+Start by write reviews on a popular comparable book pages on GoodReads or various other book review platforms (like our site 🙂).
 But early on in the brief review you'll want to mention "another really great book that is comparable."
 That book is of course, your book.
 The hope here is that you will become part of the conversation when people talk about your competitor.
 Just like our example above with Into Thin Air and Touching The Void.

-To accomplish this successfully you'll need to identify successful books, and hire several copywriters to leave reviews on review platforms like GoodReads.
-This, in my opinion, turns them into influencers.
+To accomplish this successfully you'll need to identify successful books in your niche and hire several copywriters to leave reviews on review platforms like GoodReads.
+This kind of turns them into influencers.
 Let's say you find 3 competitor books and 10 copywriters.
 If each copy writer leaves a review on the three competitor books mentioning your book, that is 30 reviews mentioning your book.
 If you do this with 50 copywriters, that's 150 reviews.
 Best part about this is the paid reviews aren't for your book, they are for another person's book and happen to mention your book, so they will not get scrubbed or discounted.
 This process is introducing the book to a targeted audience.
 That must happen to drive sales.

-The reason I recommend hiring copywriters is they'll need to draft a coherent review.
-My suggestion is to ask them to write a 200 word review of the competitor's book.
+The reason we recommend hiring copywriters is they'll need to draft a coherent review.
+The suggestion is to have a 200 word review written of the competitor's book.
 At $.05 per word it should cost you $10.
 Somewhere in the review you'll want them to add the language: "I also really enjoyed (your book title) too.
 It's very similar and worth a read if you want more like this."
-That way when people read the GoodReads review for the main book they might also add your book to their list.
+Now when people read the GoodReads review for the main book they were interested in they might also add your book to their list.
 As mentioned, you're basically turning these UpWork copywriters into influencers.
-But like any other marketing effort, don't expect to do this and have noticable results unless you have enough data.
+But like any other marketing effort, don't expect to do this and have noticeable results unless you have enough data.
 You need a significant amount of reviews or support for one review to make an impact.

-Simply put, this marketing concept involves reaching out to micro influencers (<50K followers but more than 5,000) and offering to pay them to post about your book on a specific day in a specific way.
+Simply put, these marketing concepts involve reaching out to micro influencers (<50K followers but more than 5,000) and offering to pay them to post about your book on a specific day in a specific way.
 The idea is to force the virality and interest in your book.
 Same thing happened in the Fyre Festival documentary.
 By the way if you haven't watched that yet, good lord get to it.
 Pure entertainment.

-Anyway, these kinds of campaigns are incredibly time consuming to put together.
+These kinds of campaigns are incredibly time consuming to put together.
 First of all every single person you reach out to is not going to be interested in working with you.
 And you need a lot of influencers to participate in order to make it work, so we're talking about a lot of our reach.
-For the sake of the conversation let's assume a 50% hit rate.
+For the sake of the conversation let's assume a 50% success rate.
 Which is high.

 So you've reached out to 100 influencers and 50 are willing to work with you.
 Ok well each one of them will have a unique rate and negotiated fee that must be agreed upon.
 That means 50 negotiations.
 50 people you're going back and forth with 3-5 times.
 And all of this must be accomplished in a tight timeframe because we need to book everyone to post on the same day and it can't be last minute because creators want time to create.
 Then we have to approve everything before it goes live.
 Request revisions, then rereview once submitted for the second time.
 Once the post goes live you'll need to review all the hashtags and links to make sure they all work.
 If not, request an update.
 You're starting to see how the communication pressure and time restraints compound on the stress of putting something like this together.

-Not trying to Deby Downer here, but there are a lot of issues that can arise and yes it is a lot of work.
-But these campaigns work and will drive results, especially early on.ac
+There are a lot of issues that can arise and yes it is a lot of work.
+But these campaigns are effective and will drive results, especially early on.